Purdue-CS193/homework-0-dhanushbiddala/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Dhanush's First CS193 Homework

+- Icebreakers keep the class fun
+- There aren't any tests
+- The quizzes aren't very hard
+- It's taught by students

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for